jhrcook/fivethirtyeight-riddler/2020-06-27_just-keep-turning.md

     #> # … with 9,990 more rows

-Now we have a long data frame with nested data frames, each one respresenting the results of a single simulation.
+Now we have a long data frame with nested data frames, each one representing the results of a single simulation.
 We now want to tell if the final direction was pointing north.
 However, there is one subtle
 problem: \(\frac{\pi}{2} = \frac{5\pi}{2} = \frac{9\pi}{2} = ...\).
 There are many (infinite) possible angles that all point north.